 The seed number could be set from the system clock, or just selected manually.
 Doing the latter is actually almost always advisable, since this allows one to repeat the simulation identically, i.e. the simulation is repeatable.

-This is very important both from a basic science philosophy point of view - any real science needs to be reproducible.
-And also from a practical point of view; often one wants to repeat a simulation where something interesting happened e.g. to enable printing more detailed output from the interesting section.
+- Science should per definition be repeatable! - Repeatability is also useful from a practical point of view: can get more details if needed